 The Book has also been published in French.
 As of January 8, 2013 (the date on the order form), it looks like it can still be ordered.

 Sunday River Productions offers the only full-length commercial video ever shot of the G & D. If you don't own it, buy it!
 It's worth viewing over and over.

 A video of a clinic about the G&D given by John Allen's close friend Jim Findley is available on YouTube.

 Websites that feature the Gorre and Daphetid and/or John Allen

 is one of the oldest and finest manufacturers of scale model railroad equipment.
 They are featured on the Gorre with a building dedicated to them.
 They have a

 Grandt Line Models is another manufacturer of fine kits, detail parts and other model railroad goods that has a direct connection to John.
 Cliff Grandt was often John's companion on prototype research trips and several photos of Cliff may be found in the Galleries.

-Grandt Line is a small, family owned and operated business.
+Grandt Line was a small, family owned and operated business.
 It was begun by Cliff Grandt over 60 years ago, and until he passed away in 2002 he could still be found at the shop on a daily basis.
-The business is run by his son Dave, and daughters, Liz and Phyllis.
+The business was run by his son Dave, and daughters, Liz and Phyllis.

-Scott Mason, who contributed the photos of his icing platform diorama, is a well-recognized creator of craftsman structures, who alsos has an excellent DVD video of his techniques, tips and tricks.
+Scott Mason, who contributed the photos of his icing platform diorama, is a well-recognized creator of craftsman structures, who also has an excellent DVD video of his techniques, tips and tricks.

 Before he retired in 2013, Greg Komar of Komar Dry Transfers went out of his way to produce beautiful dry transfers and "Wet and Slimy" decals for the G&D (in three scales!) at the request of John's fans.